RamenDR/ramen/docs/design/proposals/VRG-Reconciliation.md

 - Status may change for the same observed generation, as PVCs are created
 - Should there be a per PVC condition that it's backing PV was backed up?
-  To denote that replication at storage maybe missing, but PV metadata may exist?
+  To denote that replication at storage maybe missing, but PV cluster data may exist?

 ### VRG Example